edyang1/brackey2024/README.md

-A visual novel about two world colliding.
+A visual novel about two worlds colliding.
 And foxes.

 **Statistics:**